Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation

 \subsection{Generalized Momentum Dynamics}

-The configuration of a legged robot is typically described using the generalized coordinates $q \in SE(3) \times \mathbb{R}^n$ that include the floating base states:
+The configuration of a legged robot is typically described using the generalized coordinates $q \in SE(3) \times \mathbb{R}^n$ that include the floating-base states:

-where $p$, $[\phi \ \theta \ \psi]$, and $\alpha \in \mathbb{R}^n$ represent the floating base position, Euler angles in the world frame, and joint angles, respectively. $n$ denotes the dimension of the joint states.
-Consider the full-body floating-base dynamics of a legged robot:
+where $p$, $[\phi \ \theta \ \psi]$, and $\alpha \in \mathbb{R}^n$ represent the floating-base position, Euler angles in the world frame, and joint angles, respectively. $n$ denotes the dimension of the joint states.
+Consider the full-body dynamics of a legged robot:

-where $M(q)\in \mathbb{R}^{(6+n)\times (6+n)}$, $C(q,\dot{q}) \in \mathbb{R}^{(6+n)\times (6+n)}$ and $G(q)\in \mathbb{R}^{(6+n)}$ represent inertial matrix, Coriolis matrix, and gravitational vector, respectively. $B$ denotes a constant matrix that maps the joint torque vector $u$ to the generalized force vector. $\dot{q}$ and $\Ddot{q}$ denote the first and second-time derivatives of the generalized coordinates, and $f_i$ and $J_i(q)$ denote the contact GRF and its associated coordinate Jacobian, respectively.
+where $M(q)\in \mathbb{R}^{(6+n)\times (6+n)}$, $C(q,\dot{q}) \in \mathbb{R}^{(6+n)\times (6+n)}$ and $G(q)\in \mathbb{R}^{(6+n)}$ represent inertia matrix, Coriolis matrix, and gravitational vector, respectively. $B$ denotes a constant matrix that maps the joint torque vector $u$ to the generalized force vector. $\dot{q}$ and $\Ddot{q}$ denote the first and second-time derivatives of the generalized coordinates, and $f_i$ and $J_i(q)$ denote the contact GRF and its associated coordinate Jacobian, respectively.
 Specifically, for legged robots with point feet, the GRF $f_i$ acting on each individual foot $i$ is considered to have three degrees of freedom (DOF).

 Given the torques applied at the actuators $u$ and generalized coordinates accelerations $\Ddot{q}$, the expected trajectory outcomes based on the dynamics model can be compared to the actual results, with any discrepancies attributed to external wrenches.
 The momentum-based method leverages the properties of the Coriolis matrix, eliminating the need for noisy estimates or measurements of the second-order derivative $\Ddot{q}$.
-The generalized momentum and its derivatives are defined respectively as:
+The generalized momentum $m$ and its derivatives $\dot{m}$ are defined respectively as:

 Based on the skew symmetry properties of $\dot{M(q)} - 2 C(q,\dot{q})$ and the symmetric property of $M(q)$, it can be derived that:

 The dynamics of generalized momentum $m$ is expressed as:

 which only relies on the estimation or measurements of $q$, $\dot{q}$, and $u$.